ToxicEnvelope/Automation-Python-Shorten-Url/README.md

 Note that a log is already created by our first time test run.
 Make sure to view the log that located at `src.runtime.logs` for to ensure you're running on Docker / Localhost.
-* Expect `[BaseTest - Call "setUp" -> is_docker True]` for Docker
+* Expect `[BaseTest - Call "setUp" -> is_docker True]` for Docker.
-* Expect `[BaseTest - Call "setUp" -> is_docker False]` for Localhost
+* Expect `[BaseTest - Call "setUp" -> is_docker False]` for Localhost.

 ##### [IMPORTANT Python Libs]
 1. In case your machine does't contain `Python 3.x`, please download it to your machine
 2. Once `Python 3.x` is installed, open your `commad-prompt` or `terminal` and use the following commands:
-- `pip install --upgrade pip`   -   to ensure your pip is up-to-date
+- `pip install --upgrade pip`   -   to ensure your pip is up-to-date.
-- `pip install unittest`        -   to ensure your unittest is up-to-date
+- `pip install unittest`        -   to ensure your unittest is up-to-date.
-- `pip install selenium`        -   to install Selenium libraries
+- `pip install selenium`        -   to install Selenium libraries.

 #
 ##### [DOCKER]
-1. If you use a docker, please make sure to install it from the following link : `https://store.docker.com/editions/community/docker-ce-desktop-mac`
+1. If you use a docker, please make sure to install it from the following link : `https://store.docker.com/editions/community/docker-ce-desktop-mac`.
-2. Simply navigate to `./docker/localhost` and run the following command `./start-docker-hub.sh`
+2. Simply navigate to `./docker/localhost` and run the following command `./start-docker-hub.sh` .
-3. After you've done this, run `./start-chrome-node.sh` or `./start-firefox-node.sh`
+3. After you've done this, run `./start-chrome-node.sh` or `./start-firefox-node.sh`.
 to start a node.
 4. Make sure your `BaseTest.py` module configuration sets `setUp(self, dokerized=True)` to ensure running IN Docker mode.
-5. Run the automation from command-line using the following command `python -m unittest <package>/<test_module>`
+5. Run the automation from command-line using the following command `python -m unittest <package>/<test_module>`.

 #
 ##### [Unittest Base]
 1. Make sure your `BaseTest.py` module configuration sets `setUp(self, dokerized=False)` to ensure running NOT in Docker mode.
-2. Run the automation from command-line using the following command `python -m unittest <package>/<test_module>`
+2. Run the automation from command-line using the following command `python -m unittest <package>/<test_module>`.

 #
 ###### Run From CLI Example: